If you’re on this article, chances are you have some idea that magnesium may have some applications when it comes to hangovers.

 It’s well known that alcohol can drop your magnesium levels, which is particularly the case if binge drinking.

-That being said, in people enjoying a few glasses of wine, it’s unlikely that low magnesium levels contribute that much to your hangover symptoms.
+That said, in people enjoying a few glasses of wine, it’s unlikely that low magnesium levels will be a problem

 Either way, it’s a safe and useful mineral to support you during periods of over-indulgence.